-Background: Penile Hair tourniquet injury is a clinical phenomenon that involves hair or thread becoming so tightly wrapped around the coronary sulcus of the penis, causing progressive penile strangulation and compromised blood flow resulting in clinical appearance which ranges from simple oedema to necrosis of the urethra, corpora and sometimes partial or near total penile amputation.
+Background: Penile Hair tourniquet injury is a clinical phenomenon that involves hair or thread becoming so tightly wrapped around the coronary sulcus of penis, causing progressive penile strangulation and compromised blood flow resulting in clinical appearance which ranges from simple edema to necrosis of urethra, corpora and sometime partial or near total penile amputation.
 It is most commonly found in boys between 0-6 years of age and almost described in circumcised boys.
-The patients usually present with urethra-cutaneous fistula, and most of the urination is from the fistula site.
-A high index of suspicion and careful inspection of the affected area are key to diagnosis.
+The patients usually present with urethra-cutaneous fistula with most of urination from fistula site.
+With high index of suspicion and careful inspection of the affected area are key to diagnosis.
 Surgical repair is challenging due to ischemic necrosis, scared tissue with compromised blood supply.